-Good2Talk is a free, confidential helpline providing professional counselling and information and referrals for mental health, addictions and well-being to post-secondary students in Ontario.
+Good2Talk is a free, confidential helpline providing professional counseling and information and referrals for mental health, addictions, and well-being to post-secondary students in Ontario.

-We also have a fuller listing of on- and off-campus resources that you can print and keep handy.
+We also have a full listing of on- and off-campus resources.

 Academics at university can be complex.
 Correctly citing the ideas and words of others, ensuring that group work is undertaken responsibly and that the division of labour and degree of collaboration is within the boundaries prescribed by the instructor, will certainly require more attention and care than what you are accustomed to in high school.

 In courses requiring essay assignments or written reports, be sure that you understand what plagiarism is and how to avoid it.
 The Faculty of Arts provides a more detailed explanation of plagiarism and other writing offenses.